 Following persons are designated as the Key Managerial Personnel (KMP):

+?
 Mr. Prashant Panday: Managing Director & CEO

-Mr. N. Subramanian: Group CFO
+¦ Mr. N. Subramanian: Executive Director & Group CFO

-36 I Entertainment Network (India) Limited the Board participated in the annual formal evaluation of its performance.
+The Board of Directors is committed to continued improvement in its effectiveness.
+Accordingly, the Board, its Committees and individual directors participated in the annual formal evaluation of its performance.
 This was designed to ensure, amongst other things, that the Board, its Committees and each director continue to contribute effectively.

 8. Board Familiarization Program

 At the time of appointment of a new director, through the induction process, he/ she is familiarized with the Company, directors roles, rights, responsibilities in the Company, nature of the industry in which the Company operates, business model of the Company, etc. Detailed presentations are made before the Board Members at the Board and its Committee meetings covering various areas including business strategy, branding, programming, financial performance and forecast, compliances/ regulatory updates, audit reports, risk assessment and mitigation, etc. The details of the familiarization program are available on the Companys website at: https://www.enil.co.in at web link: https://www.enil.co.in/policies-and-code- of-conduct.php